I love making and using stencils and this free stencil svg is perfect for a number of craft projects.

 Download Your FREE Stencil SVG

 This free Welcome Stencil SVG is available for instant download from my Free craft library.
+If you haven’t yet subscribed, please fill in the short form below to access the Welcome Stencil SVG and all the free files.
 Please remember all my Free designs are for personal use only.
-If you would like a small business license, please purchase the design here in the shop.
+If you would like a small business license, you can purchase the design here in the shop.